quaderno/quaderno-ruby/README.md

   Quaderno::Estimate.find(id) #=> Quaderno::Estimate
 ```

-will return the estimate with the id passed ass parameter.
+will return the estimate with the id passed as parameter.

 ### Creating a new estimate